-Kevin Harris is a South African who has lived and worked as an independent filmmaker in South Africa for the past thirty-two years.
+Kevin Harris is a South African who has lived and worked as an independent filmmaker in South Africa for the past forty years.

 In November 2007, Kevin Harris was awarded the Golden Horn Film & TV Award for Life-time Achievement in Documentary Film-making by the National Film & Video Foundation of South Africa.

 Kevin Harris’ independent career began in October 1979 when he was fired by the Apartheid controlled SABC TV regime for ensuring the uncensored broadcast of his documentary “BARA”, which went behind the scenes of an overcrowded Baragwanath Hospital and exposed the oppressive social / environmental conditions under which the community of Soweto were forced to live in the township.